Table of Contents

 ✔ Due to the extreme heat, the concrete begins to expand, and it pushes away anything present in its way, such as a brick.
 Since neither of them can flex, the resulting expanding force is so strong that it can cause cracking of the concrete.

 Some of the causes of the expansion of concrete cracks can be listed as follows:

 2. Excessive temperature fluctuations ( Alternate hot and cold cycle ).

 3. Not using the appropriate methods for construction.

 Prevention of Expansion Concrete Crack

 Some of the preventive measures that must be adopted to prevent the cracking are as follows:

 1. Application of expansion joints made up of asphalt, rubber, etc.

-2. Selection of appropriate placement and curing methods.
+2. Selection of appropriate placement methods.

 iii.
 Heaving Concrete Cracks